-Ipswich City Council has embraced the three R's - Reduce | Reuse | Recycle
+Ipswich City Council embraces the Reduce Reuse Recycle concept.

-Many people believe there are now four R's and even five R's!
-A common addition to the three R's is to Rethink the choices we make in everyday purchases and the actions we make to help minimise waste and protect our environment.
+There is now also the option to Rethink the choices we make in everday purchases and the actions we make to help minimise waste and protect our environment.

 Reduce

 Cut down on the amount of rubbish being produced by reducing the material we buy that ultimately becomes waste: